skip to Main Content

 Squill

-Scilla bulbs flowers early in spring and produce 3-4 stems per bulb, with multiple star-shaped flowers on each stem.
+Scilla bulbs flower early in spring and produce 3-4 stems per bulb, with multiple star-shaped flowers on each stem.
 The flowers come in beautiful bright blue and white colors.
+The bulbs are great for naturalizing, combine them with crocuses and daffodils.

 Scilla bulbs are deer and rodent resistant and will return year after year.